oliverli/LatexBot/README.md

 The generated image will then be sent to the user calling the bot.

+## Privacy
+If privacy is a concern for you, clone this repository to your own server and install the necessary pre-requisites.
+Running this app in the native mode allows you to keep your data only to you and Telegram.
+Feel free to go through the (rather straightforward) code to ensure that your LaTeX equations will never be in the hands of anyone you don't want.

+A copy of the bot runs at [t.me/YCLaTeXbot](http://t.me/YCLaTeXbot).

 ## Contributing
 Feel free to make a PR!